getcarina/getcarina.com/_tutorials/2015-09-28-set-up-docker-machine.md

     Docker Machine is not required to run virtual environments on Linux.
 However, if you are a Linux user, you can find instructions for installing Docker Machine [the Docker website](https://docs.docker.com/machine/install-machine/).

-* You have installed [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads) or later.
+* You have installed the latest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or later.

 * You have a working terminal application.